Setting Out For Traverse

 We were going to do the great loop this year but life got in the way.
 Our wanderlust got the better of us however, so we decided to take another trip to Michigan and visit some of the spots we enjoyed on our last adventure.
 Melanie’s youngest son was taking a camping trip to Lake Leelanau, so we would meet up with them in Traverse city around Labor Day.
 Our first priority was power.
 We purchased and installed a new wind generator and after an oil change and some regular engine maintenance, we were ready to leave.

 we left early Wednesday morning, August 7 after fueling up at Anchors away and pumping out the holding tank.
 Tuesday was a very windy day with wind gusts up to 40 mph so we delayed our departure and were blessed with a beautiful wind out of the North-North East pushing us along at around 5 knots.
 We made good headway until we were about 4 miles West of Green Island.
 The wind slowly began to shift towards the North and then it faded completely.
 Eventually we gave up after our speed dropped below one knot and turned on the motor.
 The chart plotter resets itself when the motor starts and to our dismay would not reboot itself!
 We ended up using charts on my tablet and phone till we approached the entrance of the Detroit River.
-We prayed and asked God to help us get the chart putter going.
-I took out the flashcards and started it up again and to our surprise it actually booted!
+We prayed and asked God to help us get the chart plotter going.
+On a whim I took out the flashcards and started it up again and to our surprise it actually booted!
 We were able to safely navigate in and drop anchor at our chosen spot.
+Thank you God for that “random” thought!

 After lowering the dinghy we went into shore and met up with Art and Carol for dinner.
 We had a wonderful evening and then returned to the boat for a good night’s sleep.
 Even though we were anchored close to shore, the current held the boat steady and we felt like we were at the dock!
 The boat barely moved all night.
 In the morning, we awoke to a beautiful sunrise then proceeded after eating breakfast to haul up the anchor which was absolutely covered in weeds!
 We made our way to the downward bound ship channel and proceeded up the river to our next stop.